USD$ 4,995USD$ 7,285

 Day 1: ARRIVE HA NOI (D)

-Day 2: HANOI – SA PA (B/L/D)
+Day 4: MU CANG CHAI – SA PA (B/L/D)

-Day 3: SA PA – MUONG HUM – SA PA (B/L/D)
+Day 5: SA PA – MUONG HUM – SA PA (B/L/D)

 Today we travel to the remote Muong Hum market where we will see H’mong, Red Dao and Ha Nhi families socialising and going about their weekly shopping.
 Our journey to and from the market will be through some spectacular landscape so expect many photo stops.
 On return to Sa Pa you will have some free time to explore the town and meet the local ethnic people, including Black H’mong and Red Dao.

-Day 4: SA PA (B/L/D)
+Day 6: SA PA (B/L/D)

 For those really energetic, you may wish to rise early to climb Ham Rong Mountain (Botanical Gardens) to photograph Sa Pa in the early morning light.
-At the top of the mountain you can discover and photograph unique rock formations discovered in 1925.
+At the top of the mountain, you can discover and photograph unique rock formations discovered in 1925.

 Today we trek down the mountain to Ta Van village.
 Along the way we will photograph the magnificent terraced rice fields and local ethnic minority people going about their day-to-day activities.
 After an enjoyable lunch we will explore and photograph the village and conduct photo shoots with the local Black H’mong and Red Dao people.
 Late afternoon we commence our drive back to Sa Pa town, stopping at strategic places to photograph the sunset over the valley and terraces.

-Day 9: HA GIANG – DONG VAN (B/L/D)
+Day 11: QUAN BA – DONG VAN (B/L/D)

+We arise early to shoot sunrise over Quan Ba Town.
+After breakfast at our lodge, we will enjoy a short portrait shoot with one of the local Dao Ao Dai girls wearing traditional costume.
 Today we experience a spectacular day of driving through amazing mountainous landscapes nestled up against the border with China.
 Many stops will be provided along the road to photograph the ever-changing landscape.
-A couple of hours into our journey we will also stop briefly to visit Quyết Tiến market which attracts Indigo Dao, Nhung and White H’mong people from surrounding villages.

-Day 10: DONG VAN – MEO VAC – DONG VAN (B/L/D)
+Day 12: DONG VAN – MEO VAC – DONG VAN (B/L/D)

-Day 11: DONG VAN – QUAN BA (B/L/D)
+Day 13: DONG VAN – HA GIANG (B/L/D)

 Early this morning we commence our journey back to Ha Giang town, winding our way back along the same road we came in on, however on this occasion we enjoy many stops to visit and photograph local ethnic minority people.
 In the morning we stop at Sung La Village where we enjoy a special photo shoot with local Lo Lo girls wearing their colourful traditional costumes.
 Don’t be concerned about missing those landscape opportunities, there will still be opportunity to stop and photograph them from a different angle.